alexliesenfeld/health/README.md

 ```

-Because our search component is down, the request `curl -u username:password http://localhost:3000/health`
+Because our search component is down, the request `curl http://localhost:3000/health`
 would yield a response with HTTP status code `503 (Service Unavailable)`, and the following JSON response body:

 ```json